TomassCast99/TomassCast99/README.md

 # Hi i'm Tomás, nice to meet you!👋👋

-Full stack web developer and a archeology student from Mendoza, Argentina.
+Full stack web developer and archeology student from Mendoza, Argentina.

 <!--
 **TomassCast99/TomassCast99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.